 Who are the Members of the Programme Approval Committee?

-The Programme Approval Committee is led by a Chair along with several deputies (currently four), and comprises a range of experienced and trained academic and Professional Services staff from across the University, with representatives from every College/School.
+The Programme Approval Committee is led by a Chair along with several deputies (currently four), and comprises a range of experienced and trained academic and Professional Services staff from across the University, with representatives from every Faculty/School.
 In addition, there are specific experts in professional and work-based learning programmes, collaborative programmes and postgraduate research programmes.

-Students are full members of the Committee, and are drawn from appropriate and trained College/School and Subject Representatives and/or from the Student Review Community.
+Students are full members of the Committee, and are drawn from appropriate and trained Faculty/School and Subject Representatives and/or from the Student Review Community.
 Where necessary, External Subject Specialists, Employers or other relevant external stakeholders are invited to engage with and/or join the committee on a temporary basis, depending on the proposal under consideration.
 The committee is supported by Academic Quality Services.

 What is the Role of Students at PAC?